lanau1995/embedchain-chat/readMe.md

 Now that we have our API Server ready, let's start our frontend client:

-Step 7: Move to the client using first `cd ..` to move back to root folder and then `cd client` to move to the client folder.
+Step 7: Move to the client by first opening a new terminal window and then `cd client` to move to the client folder.

 Step 8: Install next using: `npm i next`